 Call your doctor now or nurse call line or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:

 Enter G572 in the search box to learn more about "Stillbirth (After Delivery): Care Instructions".

 Current as of: March 16, 2017

 Kathleen Romito, MD - Family Medicine

-& Adam Husney, MD - Family Medicine & Sarah Marshall, MD - Family Medicine
+& Adam Husney, MD - Family Medicine & Sarah A. Marshall, MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.